 ANESTH-440C.
 CLINICAL ANESTHESIOLOGY.
 The student will participate in the pre-, intra-, and postoperative anesthetic management of patients while assigned to an individual resident or attending anesthesiologist.
 Usually, (s)he will spend two weeks in the general Operating rooms, one in the Cardio-thoracic Operating Rooms, and a fourth week in subspecialty areas including the Hyperbaric facility, The Acute Pain Management Service, and others.
 Learning opportunities will include pre-operative patient evaluation, anesthetic technique selection, airway management, pharmacology, physiology, and anatomy, as well as procedures such as vascular access, including central venous and arterial line placement, and patient monitoring.
 These areas will be reinforced by lectures, Grand Rounds, and other conferences.
 In the fall, priority in registration is given to students considering careers in Anesthesiology.
 Students MUST attend the first day of the Section, and are strongly advised not to miss any of the first week.
-More than 5 absences are not permitted.
-Permission of the instructor is required.
-Secondary Contact: Katherine Siler, siler006@mc.duke.edu or (919) 681-6437.For orientation we will meet on the 5th floor of the HAFS building, in the foyer between elevators 25 and 26, at 8:30 a.m. on the first day of the Section.
-Enrollment Max: fall Sections 41, 42, and 43=3; 44=4. spring sections 41, 42=4. summer sections 41,42=2.
-(NOT offered spring and summer sections 43, 44).
+More than 4 absences are not permitted.
+Schedules for the class will be emailed out prior to the start of the course and be posted in Blue Docs.
+Pre-requisite: Permission of the Instructor is Required.
+Please obtain permission number from Katherine Siler (katherine.siler@duke.edu).
+Enrollment Max: Fall Sections 41, 42, and 43=3; 44=4.
+Spring Sections 41, 42=4.
+Summer Sections 41, 42=2.
+(NOT offered Spring and Summer Sections 43, 44).
+Maximum enrollments and sections offered are subject to change.
+NOTE: This course may require rotations at the VA Medical Center.
+Students must complete the required VA Medical Center paperwork no less than 30 days prior to the first day of classes in order to participate.
+Secondary Contact: Katherine Siler via email, siler006@mc.duke.edu or by phone, 919-681-6437.
 Credit: 4.
 Alicia Shook, MD and Staff

 ANESTH-441C.
 SUBINTERNSHIP IN SICU.
 This course is designed to broaden the student's knowledge and experience in managing critically ill surgical patients.
 Under supervision, students function as sub-interns in the Surgical Intensive Care Unit (SICU).
-Students are re-assigned their own patients and actively participate in daily rounds as part of the SICU team.
+Students are assigned their own patients and actively participate in daily rounds as part of the SICU team.
 There is a daily lecture on aspects of critical care.
 Students take call one night in four and work on a one-on-one basis with SICU house staff in the supervised management of critically ill patients.
 Time may be spent in the SICU at Duke University Medical Center (trauma, vascular surgery, liver-kidney-pancreas transplantation, general surgery) and/or the SICU at the Durham VA Medical Center (cardiothoracic and vascular surgery, general surgery).
 There is emphasis on teaching of procedures and techniques necessary for the management of all critically ill patients including hemodynamic assessment and monitoring, cardiovascular resuscitation and use of vasoactive drugs, ventilator management including ARDS, prevention and management of nosocomial infections, and ethical decision making in ICU.
 Students are formally evaluated by the SICU house staff and the attending physician.
 Please contact Vikki Grossman at victoria.grossman@duke.edu for more information.
 C-L: SURGERY 441C.
 Credit: 5.
 Enrollment: max 2.
-Christopher Young, MD, Kelli Brooks, MD; Nancy Knudsen, MD; Eugene Moretti, MD/MHSc; John Scarborough, MD; Lisa Pickett, MD; Mark Shapiro, MD; Ryan Fink, MD; and Steven Vaslef, MD/ PhD.
+Christopher Young, MD; Kelli Brooks, MD; Ryan Fink, MD; Soo Kim, MD; Nancy Knudsen, MD; John Lemm, MD; Eugene Moretti, MD/MHSc; Lisa Pickett, MD; John Scarborough, MD; Mark Shapiro, MD;

+Stephanie Whitener, MD; and Steven Vaslef, MD, PhD.
 VA Attendings: Atilio Barbeito, MD; Raquel Bartz, MD; Elliott Bennett-Guerrero, MD; Charles Brudney, M.B., CH.B.; Karthik Raghunathan, MD; and Andrew Shaw, M.B.